 So how do you become a counsellor?
 Well a nationally-recognised Diploma is a good start.
 From there, you can launch into whatever you desire; for example youth work, or drug and alcohol counselling and social work.

-Before you enrol in any course, take a minute to think about where you want to end up.
+Getting started in mental health means building a great foundation of knowledge that you can then leverage into specialisations.
+Our Certificate IV in Mental Health is the perfect first step for anyone considering a career in the field.
+Before you enrol in more advanced courses, take a minute to think about where you want to end up.
 What would your “ideal” job look like?
 And always remember, nothing is set in stone, as changing your mind part way through is both normal and sometimes very necessary!

 It’s also reassuring to know that that there are many different paths that can take you to the same destination.
 So if one path doesn’t feel right, simply choose another.